 Progress Psychology offers psychological coaching and consulting services to organisations, employees, executives and business owners.
-Progress Psychology services are grounded in scientific evidence, particularly Acceptance and Commitment Training (ACT), which has been shown to help employees and organisations improve their performance.
+Progress Psychology services are grounded in scientific evidence, particularly Acceptance and Commitment Therapy (ACT) and Acceptance and Commitment Coaching (ACC), which have an extensive body of evidence attesting to how the approaches help individuals, couples, teams and organisations to improve their performance and build better futures.

 Psychological training programmes can help individuals to get more out of their current job and make more informed decisions about their career choices, and are useful for businesses seeking to develop and retain the loyalty of employees.

 Psychological coaching involves guiding clients to implement new life and workplace strategies, which help people align their business, life and career goals.

 Many people experience stress, disillusionment and burnout at work.
 If you are not working to your highest standards, it may be that your career or business goals no longer match your personal values.
 Or, if your business is experiencing high rates of staff turnover, it may be because employees feel under-valued and unconnected from your organisational objectives.
 Such issues are common “growing pains” as organisations transition and develop.

 ACT training helps to develop new skills in psychological flexiblity, which help to address issues in a more creative and engaged way.
 This improves emotional regulation, which increases effectiveness and happiness at work, as part of a more meaningful life.

 ACT is an evidence-based consulting approach, which leads to measurable behaviour change in the workplace.
 A growing body of evidence attests to the effectiveness of ACT across organisations, resulting in direct business benefits, including improved performance on the part of business leaders, managers, and front-line staff.